 Can I wear headphones whilst running?

 Headphones are allowed as the events are taking place 'off-road' on routes closed to traffic.
-We request you use bone conduction headphones where possible, so you can hear marshal instructions.
+We request the use of bone conduction headphones where possible so runners can hear marshal instructions.

 Will food and water be available?